Build your LCA

 Overview

-Project operations
+Project emissions

 Customizing the LCA

-Refer to the Isometric protocol applicable to your project for information on what CO₂e fluxes are applicable (see the protocol’s system boundaries) and how they should be calculated and evidenced.
+After creating an LCA from a template, the components within the LCA should be customized for each project phase.
+Refer to the Isometric protocol applicable to your project and LCA Emissions Modules for information on what GHGs are applicable (see the protocol’s system boundaries) and how they should be calculated and evidenced.

 Delete components that are not applicable to the project